-Community Service requirements for public housing residents are monitored by individual property managers at the time of annual recertification.
+Community Service requirements for residents are monitored by individual property managers at the time of annual recertification.

-Family Self Sufficiency programs
+Family Self Sufficiency program

-Family Self-Sufficiency (FSS) is a HUD program to help Housing Choice Voucher (HCV) participants and Public Housing residents obtain employment which will lead to economic independence and self-sufficiency through individual planning, case management and community resources.
-The services offered through FSS community linkages may include: job training, employment counseling, drug/alcohol abuse treatment, money management, child care assistance, education and homeownership counseling.
+Family Self-Sufficiency (FSS) is a HUD program designed to help Housing Choice Voucher (HCV) participants and Public Housing residents achieve greater financial independence over time and obtain employment which will lead to economic independence and self-sufficiency through individual planning, case management and community resources.
+The services offered through FSS community linkages may include: job training, employment counseling, drug/alcohol abuse treatment, money management, childcare assistance, education and homeownership counseling.
 Participation in the FSS program is voluntary and involves adherence to a five-year Contract of Participation by admitted HCV and Public Housing families.